20 Dining room design ideas to create the ideal family gathering place

 #3 Statement lighting

 Nothing makes a room come alive than lighting.
-And even if you’re designing a cosy dining room, you can experiment with bold lighting fixtures (such as the BAYCHEER Round Hemp Rope Chandelier from Amazon).
+And even if you’re designing a cosy dining room, you can experiment with bold lighting fixtures (such as the BAYCHEER Round Hemp Rope Chandelier).
 Consider adding a dimmer switch, so you can turn the light down when using candles.

 #4 Go monochrome